-- Overall, we rate The Clover Chronicle Questionable based on extreme right wing bias, promotion of propaganda and conspiracy theories as well as use of poor sources, a failed fact check and a complete lack of transparency.
+- Overall, we rate The Clover Chronicle Questionable based on extreme right-wing bias, promotion of propaganda and conspiracy theories, the use of poor sources, a failed fact check, and a complete lack of transparency.

-Reasoning: Extreme Right, Propaganda, Conspiracy, Poor Sourcing, Lack of Transparency, Fake News
+Reasoning: Propaganda, Conspiracy, Poor Sourcing, Lack of Transparency, Fake News, Failed Fact Checks

-Founded in 2018, The Clover Chronicle is a website that promotes conspiracy theories and strongly right leaning news.
-According to their about page they bring “interesting and informative stories from around the world.”
+Founded in 2018, The Clover Chronicle is a website that promotes conspiracy theories and strongly right-leaning news.
+According to their about page, they bring “interesting and informative stories from around the world.”
 The about page provides little information and completely lacks transparency as the only name associated with the website is Maria Taylor.
 A domain search reveals the site was launched in 2018 and is registered in Canada.
-This registration does not mean the owner is located is in Canada.
+This registration does not mean the owner is located in Canada.

 Funded by / Ownership

 The Clover Chronicle does not list ownership.
 Revenue is derived from advertising and donations.

 Analysis / Bias